Kaduk Therapy

 ERP or I-CBT?

-• Exposure and Response Prevention (ERP) is considered the gold standard in treating OCD.
-It involves two main components:
+• Considered the gold standard in treating OCD.

 REady to overcome ocd?